PhantomInsights/baby-names-analysis/README.md

 With our style declared we are ready to plot our data.

 *Note: The next code blocks are more advanced than the previous ones.
-I also make heavy use of one-liners for eficiency reasons, but don't worry, I will explain what each line does.*
+I also make heavy use of one-liners for efficiency reasons, but don't worry, I will explain what each line does.*

 ### Counts by Year